senthalan2/react-native-pdf-annotation/README.md

 ### Step 8

 Select your project's directory and open `Build Settings`.
 In `Build Settings`, search for `User Header Search Paths`.
 Add the mupdf library path as `libmupdf/include` to this section, as shown in the image below.
-The `libmupdf` directory was downloaded earlier and moved to `Your_Project_Name/ios`.
+The `libmupdf` directory was moved from the cloned repository `MuPdf_IOS_Configuration_Files` to `Your_Project_Name/ios`.
 The `include` directory, which contains the `mupdf` library, is located inside the `libmupdf` directory.

 ![Step_8](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_8.png)